arknave/blog/posts/2014-01-07-finding-bulbasaur.md

 main = do
     game <- BS.readFile "Pokemon Red.gb"
-    print $ BS.length . fst $ BS.breakSubstring (BS.pack $ oneString "BULBASAUR" (128-65)) game
+    print $ BS.length . fst
+    $ BS.breakSubstring (BS.pack $ oneString "BULBASAUR" (128-65)) game
 ```

 Which returns `116750`, or in hex, `0x1C80E`.

 However, this results in some new mysteries.
 Where is Ivysaur, and why is it not between Bulbasaur and Venusaur?
 Why does Goldeen come after Tentacruel?
-And what exactly is that mysterious MissingNo?
-Stay tuned for Part II of Finding Bulbasaur.
+We'll answer those questions and more next month.

 Find the code here at this gist: https://gist.github.com/arknave/8294686